bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 # off_highway_premium_radar

-The off_highway_premium_radar package provides a driver node to receive and send UDP datagrams from / to the Bosch Radar Off-Highway Premium Sample via a ROS interface.
+The off_highway_premium_radar package provides a driver node to receive and send UDP datagrams from / to the Bosch Radar Off-Highway Premium via a ROS interface.

-Further information on the Bosch Radar Off-Highway Premium Sample, it's inputs, outputs and how they can be interpreted can be found in the corresponding Technical Customer Information (TCI), which is provided with the sensor hardware.
+Further information on the Bosch Radar Off-Highway Premium, it's inputs, outputs and how they can be interpreted can be found in the corresponding Technical Customer Information (TCI), which is provided with the sensor hardware.